ElAwbery/Lucky_Egg/README.md

  - Made some styling decisions and implemented them as part of the CSS page.
  - I reimplemented the status line by making it a pokemon class attribute.
 That makes it usable as a variable in the HTML template.
 I applied CSS to make the status line a colorful 'Updated' banner.

-## Phase 2: implementing an object relational map and MVC architecture
+## Phase 2: implementing an MVC architecture with an object relational map
 ### 10. [Set up a database](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.ii%20Load%20and%20save.py)
-In Phase 1 I accessed web page data via a dictionary that mapped page names to class objects.
-Eventually the web app will access a data collection of several hundred pokemon objects.
-This step separated data storage from my application code so that I could update the code in future without interfering with the collection and storage of data.
+Phase 1 included all the data in the code, and it lived in the Python runtime.
+This step moved the data to a MySQL database.

  - Using PHPMyAdmin in MAMP I created a MySQL table.
-Made a [SQL dump](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.i%20SQL%20dump.sql) for the table for future reference.
+I added a [SQL dump](https://github.com/ElAwbery/Lucky_Egg/blob/master/10.i%20SQL%20dump.sql) of the table to the git repository.
- - At this stage there was one table.
-The database name was Pokemon.
-The columns in the table matched the pokemon class data attributes.
+ - In this step there was a single table, whose column names matched the pokemon class data attributes.

 Some tutorials I found helpful:

 [Python MySQL developer guide](https://dev.mysql.com/doc/connector-python/en/)\
 [SQL tutorial](http://www.sqltutorial.org)

-  - Imported the Python libraries __importlib__ and __mysql.connector__
+  - Imported the Python library __mysql.connector__; that also required importing __importlib__.
   - Wrote a __load__ function.
-It constructs a pokemon species object (first, second or third stage) from a row in the database table using the pokemon name.
-The function returns a pokemon species object.
+It constructs and returns a pokemon species object (first, second or third stage) from a row in the database table using the pokemon name.
   - Wrote a __save_to_database__ function.
-It takes a pokemon species object as argument and saves its data attributes to a table row.
+It takes a pokemon species object as its argument and saves its data attributes to a table row.
   - Removed dead code, including the pokemon dictionary.